Last Updated on May 19, 2023 by River Tree Farms

 It is a type of wok made of cast iron metal known to be highly porous.
 This makes this metal very prone to rust due to its ability to have water deposits.
 Seasoning prevents it from rusting.

-There has been a debate whether the pre-seasoned cast iron wok is toxic?
+There has been a debate about whether the pre-seasoned cast iron wok is toxic.
 The answer is NO!
 Cast iron could leach iron into food, but it is entirely non-toxic and very safe to use.